 Wearing Your Academic Regalia

 Commencement is a special occasion that has procedures that emphasize dignity and formality.
-The following are amenities that shall be observed.
+The following amenities shall be observed:

 - Tassel on Cap

 - Associate degree candidates will wear the tassel on the right throughout the exercises.